MarcosMJD/ghcn-d/README.md

 ## ToDo
 - Add folder/file repo structure to this documentation
+- Use Spark/Dataproc to perform all batch processing instead of using dbt. i.e. from GCS to BQ avoiding extra storage costs and implementing append in BQ table.
+Also reading from parquet files directly.
 - Documentation in dbt
 - CI/CD
-- Use Spark/Dataproc to perform all batch processing instead of using dbt. i.e. from GCS to BQ avoiding extra storage costs and implementing append in BQ table
 - Use Spark to perform initial batch processing (GCS -> macro  -> BQ) and use dbt to unions and joins.
 - Use dbt with incremental mode to batch process the past years.
 - Simulate real-time data ingestion from stations with Apache Kafka